 We all know you can engineer specialized analyses with plugins.
 QGIS has boatloads of plugins to solve everyday GIS problems.
-Over 300 of them.
+Nearly 500 of them.

 But what you may not have known is that ArcGIS has plugins too.
 There are solutions for practically EVERY GIS problem.

-Free integration with R stats (Geospatial Modelling Environment), Marine Tools add-on, NetCDF interoperability, ET GeoWizards, ArcGIS Patch Analyst,…With Esri’s latest addition for an app store of their own – ArcGIS Marketplace, even more plugins will be rolling out like clockwork.
+There is free integration with R stats using GME, Marine Tools add-on, NetCDF interoperability, ET GeoWizards, and ArcGIS Patch Analyst.
+Then, with Esri’s latest addition for an app store of their own – ArcGIS Marketplace, even more plugins will be rolling out like clockwork.

 There are paid (and free) solutions for almost any spatial problem you can think of.
 Esri has nailed every corner of the market including gardening.
 You have to understand how scalable and unique Esri is to solve your geospatial problem.

-but it just doesn’t has the variety of specialized tools available in Esri.
+But it just doesn’t have the variety of specialized tools available in Esri.